 So, if you’re storing goods that have any kind of value, it’s advisable to organise separate insurance for them, either through your insurer, or through a policy offered by the storage-unit owner.

-As we all know, NZ weather can be unpredictable, and humid.
+NZ weather can be unpredictable, and humid.
 All storage units should be weather-tight, but if you’re storing particularly delicate items, or possessions that could be adversely affected by high humidity – for example fabrics or artwork – it’s worth looking into the availability of units offering climate or humidity control.

 Will you be spending time in your unit for any reason and need access to power or wi-fi while you are there?